sleeptoken/zettelkasten/Common Intent Vulnerabilities.md

 If your activity is intended to return a result back.
 So another activity starts your activity with a  `startActivityForResult`, you can return a result with `setResult`.
 This takes a result code which can be used to indicate whether it was the call was a success or a failure.
 - And then we can also create an intent that gets returned back to the other app.
 Now this just sets the expected result,

-but it might not trigger the other activity yet because our activity is still running.
-But we can also call finish, which indicates that the activity is done and should be closed, and then the activity result is propagated back to whoever launched our activity.
+1. but it might not trigger the other activity yet because our activity is still running.
+2. But we can also call `finish`, which indicates that the activity is done and should be closed, and then the activity result is propagated back to whoever launched our activity.

-In the Intent Attack Surface app, you can find several flags tagged with implicit intent.
-These work a little bit different to

-the activity flags we've seen before, because here you have to click on the flag and it will trigger an implicit intent.

-Your task is to reverse engineer what kind of implicit intent is sent here, and then implement the handler for it in your app.

-You can create for that a new activity, but make sure that you export it in the manifest and set the correct

-intent filters.
-And then of course, keep an eye out for the success function when reverse engineering the flag activities.

-For example, what kind of returned result does the app expect in order to call success and reveal the flag?

-So go ahead now and try to find the flags listed below.

 ### References